bhamrick/precision_system/README.md

 # Openings

 * 1♣️!
 16+ unbalanced or 17+ balanced (except 2NT opening hands)
-* 1♦️\* Good 10-15 catchall (always 3+♦️s or balanced, always 2+♦️s)
+* 1♦️\* Good 10-15 catchall (always 3+♦️s or balanced, always 2+♦️s), can be a
+  balanced 16 in 1st or 2nd seat nonvul, as 1NT is 10-12 in those seats.
 * 1♥️ Good 10-15 5+♥️s
 * 1♠️ Good 10-15 5+♠️s
+* 1NT\*
+    * In first and second seat nonvulnerable, 10-12 balanced, maybe bad 13s.
+      ABSOLUTELY NO UPGRADES OF NINE POINT HANDS (Illegal in ACBL events).
+    * In all other situations, 14-16 balanced.
-* 1NT\* 14-16 balanced.
-Balanced hands including 5 card majors are opened 1NT if
-  they are in the appropriate point range.
+    * Balanced hands including 5 card majors are opened 1NT if they are in the appropriate point range.
 * 2♣️!
 Good 10-15 6+♣️s
 * 2♦️!
 Good 10-15, one of 3=4=1=5, 4=3=1=5, 4=4=0=5, or 4=4=1=4
 * 2♥️ Weak, generally 5-bad 10